Mametecho/Machine-Translation/README.md

-Error happen becouse of the previous code is not runned
+An error happen becouse the previous code is not run